 D-205-2: Pre-purchase Review

-In addition to requirements throughout the VRSM and the VR Standards for Providers (VR-SFP), for all purchases that are over $2,500 per service authorization or per customer in a multicustomer SA, a pre-purchase review must be completed by the administrative supervisor or purchasing specialist prior to the purchase.
-The purpose of a pre-purchase review is to ensure that all required policies, procedures, and approvals applicable to the specific purchase have been followed and, as required, documented prior to issuing the service authorization (SA).
+In addition to requirements throughout the VRSM and the VR Standards for Providers (VR-SFP), for all purchases that are over $5,000 per service authorization or per customer in a multicustomer SA, a pre-purchase review must be completed by the administrative supervisor, purchasing specialist, or the final approver (e.g., the VR Manager) prior to the purchase.
+The purpose of a pre-purchase review is to ensure that all required policies, procedures, and approvals applicable to the specific purchase have been followed and as required, documented prior to issuing the service authorization (SA).

 When a pre-purchase review is required for a multicustomer SA, separate pre-purchase reviews must be completed for each applicable customer to ensure the purchase is compliant in each case.

-When a RHW Purchase Approval is required, the pre-purchase review is completed after the RHW Purchase Approval is completed.
+When a RHW Purchase Approval is required, the pre-purchase review is completed after or in combination with the RHW Purchase Approval.

-Pre-purchase reviews are documented in ReHabWorks using the "Purchasing Pre-review" case note topic.
+Pre-purchase reviews are documented in ReHabWorks using the "Purchasing Pre-review" case note topic or through the RHW Workflow if combining with other approvals.
 Refer to E-300: Case Note Requirements, Purchasing Pre-Review for specific documentation requirements.

 If an approver has reviewed and documented an element of the pre-purchase review requirements as part of their approval prior to the pre-purchase review, the staff member completing the pre-purchase review does not have to duplicate these efforts during their review or documentation of the review.